-Road transport accounts for just 6.1% of Booths' total footprint, and the majority of this is attributable to overseas transport of imported goods.
-As well as Booths policy of stocking a high proportion of UK and regional produce, there is efficiency in having all its stores fairly close to distribution centres.
+Road transport accounts for just 4.5% of Booths' total footprint, and the majority of this is attributable to overseas transport of imported goods.
+As well as Booths policy of stocking a high proportion of UK and regional produce, there is efficiency in having all its stores fairly close to the single distribution centre.
+In the last two years, efficiency improvements have led to a reduction in Booths delivery miles and emissions, despite opening new stores, growing sales and taking on third party deliveries for the first time.
+Measures taken include efficient double decker vehicles, back hauling, training in efficient driving techniques and improved delivery logistics.
+In the coming year, further transport efficiencies are planned following the acquisition of Sharrocks, the fresh fruit and vegetables supplier.

-Although most of Booths product categories are free from air-freight, the little there is in its supply chains has a dramatic impact, accounting for nearly 12% of all transport emissions (0.9% of Booths' total footprint).
-The vast majority of this results from the importing of exotic vegetables, some exotic fruit and flowers.
+Although most of Booths product categories are free from air-freight, the little there is in its supply chains has a dramatic impact, accounting for nearly 17% of all transport emissions (0.9% of Booths' total footprint).

+The majority of this results from the importing of exotic vegetables, some exotic fruit and flowers, and fresh tuna from the Maldives and Sri Lanka.

-Shipping turns out to be only of limited significance (6.0% of the transport footprint but just 0.4% of Booths' total footprint), even though it accounts for the majority of food miles.
+Shipping turns out to be only of limited significance (3.6% of the transport footprint but just 0.3% of Booths' total footprint), even though it accounts for the majority of food miles.
 Provided air freight is avoided, it is generally more important that products are grown in an appropriate climate than that they are grown in the UK.
 The 'food mile' is therefore an inadequate measure of environmental impact.
 The government's Food 2030 report also makes this point clearly (Defra, 2010).